-This course is a continuation of Wind Ensemble.
+These courses are a continuation of Wind Ensemble.
 This band provides an opportunity for students to continue instrumental development at an advanced level.
 This band will perform as a part of the total band program at all designated football games, pep assemblies, parades, marching contests, concerts, and festivals.
 Time will be required outside of class for rehearsals, trips, and other engagements.
 Attendance at all outside of school rehearsals and performances is required.
 This is a full-year course.
+Course placement is determined by audition.
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 6)

-453131 Band III - H
+453131 Band III - Honors